 A lifetime license for the unlimited Pro version costs US$19.95 (about £15, AU$25), but the free edition will be more than enough for most home users.

-PDFMate is another powerful PDF converter, with a slightly different feature set to Icecream PDF Converter.
+PDFMate PDF Converter Free is another powerful PDF converter, with a slightly different feature set to Icecream PDF Converter.
 It looks great, borrowing its style from the premium edition, and is very easy to use.

 Some of the more advanced features are exclusive to the premium edition too, but the free offering doesn’t skimp on options and is another excellent choice for home users.

-A free PDF converter with an emphasis on batch processing and no limits on page counts
+A free PDF reader with batch conversion and no page limit

 DocuFreezer can save PDFs in popular image formats – JPG, PNG, and TIFF.
 The options don’t stop there, though – you can also convert text documents, spreadsheets, and presentations to JPG format so they look identical on any device, and are suitable for uploading to a website.